hazzadous/cloth/README.markdown

-A set of tasks for use with Fabric and EC2
+A set of tasks for use with Fabric and EC2 (and Cloudflare!)

 ## Installation

-Now available on PyPi at http://pypi.python.org/pypi/cloth.
-Installation is therefore as simple as:
+You have to install from the github repo at the moment:

-    pip install cloth
+    pip install -e git+https://github.com/dbuxton/cloth.git#egg=cloth

 ## Configuration

 ### Using with EC2 (default)